prof18/marcogomiero.com/content/posts/drafts/test-git-push.md

 ---

-Some time ago, I built KMP Framework Bundler, a Gradle plugin for Kotlin Multiplatform projects that generate a XCFramework for Apple targets or a FatFramework for iOS targets, and manages the publishing process in a CocoaPod repository.
+Some time ago, I built KMP Framework Bundler, a Gradle plugin for Kotlin Multiplatform projects that generates a XCFramework for Apple targets or a FatFramework for iOS targets, and manages the publishing process in a CocoaPod repository.

 After building the framework, the plugin takes care (with a Gradle task) of the publication process in a CocoaPods repository through git.
 It copies the framework in the repository, automatically updates the podspec file with the latest version, commits and pushes all the new changes.